Trips

 Snow statue made by Mongolian team

-Created by Mongolian team.
+Created by the Mongolian team.
 They won this year.

 Snow statue made by Thailand team

-Snow statue made by Thailand team.
+Snow statue made by the Thai team.
 The elephant looks awesome!

-Not only are there many venders selling souvenirs but some of them sells local cuisines of Hokkaido such as Zangi (fried chicken) and Jingisukan (mutton dish).
-Maybe you need a whole day to enjoy everything!
+There are many vendors selling souvenirs, and some also offer local cuisines from Hokkaido, such as Zangi (fried chicken) and Jingisukan (a mutton dish).
+You might need a whole day to fully enjoy everything!

 food venders in Sapporo Snow Festival